scottsheffield/qmk_firmware/keyboards/crkbd/keymaps/rpbaptist/readme.md

 ## Notes

 I use MT3 Godspeed caps and thought it would be fun to theme the OLED output towards it.
-The slave side has the icon and two planets.
+The follower side has the icon and two planets.
 The left side refers to modifiers by matching the novelty mod legends.

 ## Building